citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 Enabling it (by setting it to `true`), will allow users to route `REQUEST_PHONE_EXPLOSION_EVENT` through the server.
 The main drawback behind enabling this, is that it can also be used by malicious actors.

+### `sv_enableNetworkedScriptEntityStates [true|false]`

+A boolean console variable introduced in server version 8540 that can be used to prevent users from routing `SCRIPT_ENTITY_STATE_CHANGE_EVENT` through the server, which is commonly used by malicious actors.

+This is set to true by default (allow routing)

 ### `load_server_icon [fileName.png]`

 A console command which loads a specfied icon and sets it as the server icon.
 The icon needs to be a 96x96 PNG file.